 How do I know the books are about subjects suitable for my child?

 Reading Eggspress books are also published by Blake Education as real books that are commonly used in schools.
 Blake Education has been publishing high-quality educational resources for teachers and students for more than 30 years.
 All of our books are written and illustrated by talented authors and illustrators about subjects that are suitable for children.

 How will I know if my child is making progress?

 The comprehension lessons in Reading Eggspress include a 16-question quiz at the end of each lesson.
-Every time your child completes the quiz, you will be able to see their quiz score in your parent dashboard by clicking on your child's progress tab.
-The parent dashboard will also show you your child's current comprehension lesson and spelling lesson (in English Skills), as well as their last completed fiction and non-fiction texts.
+Every time your child completes the quiz, you will be able to see their quiz score in your Family Dashboard by clicking on your child's progress tab.
+The Family Dashboard will also show you your child's current comprehension lesson and spelling lesson (in English Skills), as well as their last completed fiction and non-fiction texts.